 Guided tours for adults or children and school workshops can be booked.
 Special needs groups are welcome.

-We offer refreshments in Priors Parlour Coffee Shop, a quality gift shop and Conference facilities with rooms catering for 6-60.
+We offer refreshments in Cloister Cafe, a quality gift shop and meeting rooms available for hire.

 A superb venue for classical concerts, which are held regularly at the Cathedral.

-The Cathedral Library open by appointment, is one of the world’s most important libraries of medieval books and music.
+The Cathedral Library open by appointment, is one of the country’s most important libraries of medieval books and music.

 Disabled Access – most parts of the Cathedral are accessible and parking can be made available for disabled visitors.